Based on Robert C. Allen, The British Industrial Revolution in Global Perspective (Cambridge University Press, 2009).

 - Milton Kerker, “Science and the Steam Engine”, Technology and Culture (1961), p.
 383. The major attempts were by Salomon de Caus and Edward Somerset; Kerker suggests that there were many other less significant attempts. ↩

 - It was an atmospheric engine because, as with Savery’s vacuum pump, the atmosphere performed the work.
-Newcomen’s engine featured a cylinder that closed at one end and open at the other.
+Newcomen’s engine featured a vertical cylinder that was closed at the bottom and open at the top.
 A piston was fitted into the cylinder.
 The cylinder below the piston was filled with steam, then condensed with water to create a partial vacuum.
 The difference in pressure between the partial vacuum below the piston and the open atmosphere above it, drove the piston down the cylinder.
 If a steam engine is one in which steam drives the piston, the first steam engine is Richard Trevithick’s high pressure engine (c.
 1800). ↩

 - Jeffrey Williamson, “The Structure of Pay in Britain, 1710-1911”, Research in Economic History (1982) ↩